robertmuth/Cwerg/Docs/ast.md

 ### StmtReturn (return)
 Return statement

+    Returns from the first enclosing ExprStmt node or the enclosing DefFun node.
-    Uses void_val if the function's return type is void
+    Uses void_val if the DefFun's return type is void

 Fields: